Combe Martin's Famous People

 Combe Martin's Ancient to Modern Personalities

-Sir Richard Pollard MP (1505-1542), who was awarded the manor of Combe Martin from King Henry VIII in 1537, is a contentious figure because of his involvement in the Dissolution of the Monasteries between 1536 and 1540.
+Was awarded the manor of Combe Martin from King Henry VIII in 1537.
+Pollard was a contentious figure because of his involvement in the Dissolution of the Monasteries> between 1536 and 1540, during the Protestant Reformation which occurred under the reign of King Henry VIII and his successors.

-POLLARD, Richard (by 1505-42), of Putney, Surr., London and Forde Abbey, Dorset. | History of Parliament Online→
+See: POLLARD, Richard (by 1505-42), of Putney, Surr., London and Forde Abbey, Dorset. | History of Parliament Online>

 Acting as an agent for Thomas Cromwell who was chief minister to King Henry VIII of England from 1532 to 1540, Pollard oversaw the dissolution and seizure of monastic properties.

-He oversaw the defacement and deconstruction of the shrines at Bury St. Edmunds, at Winchester, and at Canterbury which marked the end of a significant religious and cultural legacy associated with St. Thomas Becket.
+Sir Richard Pollard oversaw the defacement and deconstruction of the shrines at Bury St. Edmunds, at Winchester, and at Canterbury which marked the end of a significant religious and cultural legacy associated with St. Thomas Becket.

 By participating in the Dissolution, Pollard was part of a transformative period in English history.
 He has been called "one of the outstanding civil servants of the period", yet his actions caused significant upheaval and resentment among the affected communities.